What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 Anxiety is a symptom of what’s really going on.

-So, to cope and soothe with anxiety, we may take a bath, go for a walk, drink alcohol, or emotionally eat.
-You would agree that all four are coping strategies; some are helpful, and some aren’t if taken to the extreme.
+So, to cope with and soothe anxiety, we may take a bath, go for a walk, drink alcohol, or emotionally eat.
+You would agree that all four are coping strategies; some are helpful, while others are not, especially when taken to the extreme.

 But healing anxiety is getting to the root cause, therefore releasing a lifetime of anxiety.
 When you get to the root cause of anxiety and heal it, anxiety will no longer be present in your body.